 - Dialogues: The BlueConic dialogue interactions that use this segment on the Who-tab.

-- Optimizers: The dialogue optimizers that use this segment on the Who-tab of a BlueConic dialogue.
+- Dialogue variants, or optimizers: The dialogue optimizers that use this segment on the Who-tab of a BlueConic dialogue.

 - Profile or group properties: The profile properties and group properties that this segment uses as a condition.